-Results: Independent t-test results showed that there was no significant difference between the two groups in the processing of total sensory processing (P-value = 0.097), Touch sensitivity (P-value = 0.043), olfactory and taste sensitivity (P-value = 0.259), movement sensitivity (P-value = 0.079), sensory seeking (P-value = 0.229), hearing processing (P value = 0.390), low energy and weakness (P value = 0.916), hearing and vision sensitivity (P-value = 0.429).
-The total score mean was 15.28 ± 4.8 for children with hearing aid and 15.28 ± 4.6 for normal hearing children.
+Results: Independent t-test results showed that there was no significant difference between the two groups in total sensory processing (p -value = 0.097), touch sensitivity (p -value = 0.043), olfactory and taste sensitivity (p -value = 0.259), movement sensitivity (p -value = 0.079), sensory seeking (p -value = 0.229), hearing processing (p-value = 0.390), low energy and weakness (p-value = 0.916), or hearing and vision sensitivity (p -value = 0.429).
+The total mean score was 15.28 ± 4.8 for children with hearing aids and 15.28 ± 4.6 for normal-hearing children.